MarcFaussurier/42-boilerplate/README.md

 For now, only the basics functions of day 00 are tests covered. functions such as combinaisons one are painful to test without writing the answer and very easy to check using the subject.

 I might update this repo with new tests, feel free to add yours too.

+# Usage

+ - create your days under days_c (for example : 00/ex00/blabla.c)
+ - make watch
+ - keep retrying as long as you dont have the success notification!

 # Credits :
 minunit for the nice tests : https://github.com/siu/minunit